dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 </table>
 ```

-The executed push would look like this:
+A successful push would look like this:

 ```console
 <table class="console_grid">